Real-Time-Kodi/PiBAN/README.md

 # PiBAN
 Automatic Raspberry-pi based secure hard drive eraser.
 This will erase any block device plugged into the USB bus using the shred command.
 It will then create a partition table and a single FAT32 partition to make the drive immediately usable.
 This is somewhat similar to creating that runs DBaN with the /autonuke option enabled.

 The name is based on Derik's Boot and Nuke(DBaN).
 The software itself is a series of scripts that turn a standard Raspberry Pi into a standalone hard drive eraser.
 The erasing itself is handled by nwipe which is a fork of dwipe that is included in the debian repository.

+# Secure Erase Warning
+This is the **SECURE ERASE** branch which makes use of the ATA secure erase routines built into hard drives.
+Since the raspberry pi is USB only, it is necessary to use a USB to SATA adapter to accomplish this.
+This configuration is not supported by the kernel developers and has the possibility of **bricking your hard drive permenantly** if your usb>sata adapter doesn't properly support this.

 # WARNING:
  * This will wipe any block device hooked to the Pi's USB without asking confirmation.
 Use with extreme caution.